05 Mar 2019 Five rules for building a superstar venture team

 It’s tough to build great teams.
 It’s even tougher to build great venture teams.
 Building new products and services often means a healthy dose of uncertainty, limited resources, tight timelines and a high risk of failure – and this can make even the best teams wobble.

-Over the past few years I’ve been lucky to have built dozens of venture teams, each with the aim of finding the holy grail: to launch a successful, valuable product or service, which users love.
-Here’s what I’ve learned in the process.
+Over the past few years we’ve been lucky to have built dozens of venture teams, each with the aim of finding the holy grail: to launch a successful, valuable product or service, which users love.
+Here’s what we’ve learned in the process.

 1. Small is beautiful